moliver28/research-handbook/content/handbook/engineering/architecture/workflow/index.md

 As the original author of a proposal, you are the primary DRI during the design phase.

 The Author is a DRI responsible for driving the process of writing a design document.
 They can collaborate with a Coach, Engineering Management Leader, Product Management Leader, Domain Experts, Functional Experts during the process.

-#### The Coach
+#### The Coach Engineer

 Coach is a Principal+ Engineer, who has been already involved in work on the complex technical initiatives, who can guide the author throughout the process